AI reads your whole book · honest positioning

 One small example

+With specific reader-language phrases, not genre labels.
 Most authors fill the fields with variations of “mystery / thriller / suspense”and call it done.
 Amazon cross-indexes all seven — repeats do nothing.
-We read your book and describe it properly.
+Book to Blurb reads your book and fills them properly.

 Before